Last updated May 20, 2020

 Now, as always, your clergy and community are here for you.
 Just as we began our stay at home order with a blessing of strength, so too do we continue with that blessing.
 Chazak, Chazak, V’nitchazek – We are #UHStrong wherever we are — in our building or at home, from 6 feet away, or across the Zoom gallery — we are in this together, and we are stronger together.
 Thank you for being a part of the UH Family.

 Programs and Classes

-All on-site programs and classes have been canceled.
+All on-site programs, meetings and worship have been canceled.
 We will re-evaluate periodically.
 Check this web page for updates.

 Click here for a schedule of virtual offerings

 If you would like to volunteer with Jewish Family Services to help members of the community get needed groceries or medicine, please contact Jeremy Goldberg, JFS’ Volunteer Coordinator directly at 314-513-1679 or email@example.com.

 Jewish Family Services provides financial assistance and interest-free loans to help individuals and families cope with short-term crisis situations through interest-free loans.
 Call Patricia Harris at JFS at 314-513-1678 for information.

 If you are 65 years of age or older and would like to reach out directly to Jewish Family Services for support you can contact Lori Zimmerman with ElderLink St. Louis at firstname.lastname@example.org or 314-812-9300.